tjeerdhans/solving-permutation-puzzles/manuscript/River-Crossing-Puzzle.md

 puzzle we can learn a lot from it.

-A ferryman finds herself on one bank of a river and is tasked with carrying the following a wolf, a sheep and a cabbage over the river to the other side.
+A ferryman finds herself on one bank of a river and is tasked with carrying the following over the river to the other side: a wolf, a sheep and a cabbage.
 The ferryman can only take one of them besides herself in the boat.
 If the wolf is left alone with the sheep, the sheep will be eaten.
 This is something that should be avoided.
 The sheep can not resist itself if left alone with the